DCAN-Labs/biceps_cmdln/docs/source/index.rst

 last section.
 Under the "bids" folder will be subject, session, and func folders, followed by specific files for a given session that were generated during processing.
 An example of a subject folder structure under "bids" is seen below.
-For each parcellation there will be files for the three different frame sampling schemes, and .mat and .json files containing the underlying connectivity data and the settings used to generate those connectivity estimates, respectively.
+For each parcellation there will be files for the three different frame sampling schemes, and at minimum .mat and .json files containing the underlying connectivity data and the settings used to generate those connectivity estimates, respectively.
+If the setting "-attempt_pconn" is enabled, biceps_cmdln will also attempt to create files with a similar name ending ".pconn.nii" that can be used to visualize connectivity data within HCP workbench tools.

 All the .mat files will contain an "ind_fconn" variable that is <m,m>, where m is the number of regions in the parcellation.